w3c/rdf-tests/rdf/rdf12/rdf-turtle/README.md

-This README is for the W3C RDF-star Working Group's Turtle test suite.
+This README is for the W3C RDF & SPARQL Working Group's Turtle test suite.
 This test suite contains three kinds of tests:

 *  Positive evaluation (`rdft:TestTurtleEval`) — a pair of an input Turtle file and referenced N-Quads file..